Brussels Landmarks - 21 Famous Landmarks in Brussels

 Whether you want to drink beer like a local (you have to try Delirium red!), or are more interested in seeing some of the famous art that has come from Belgium, this city offers something for everyone.
 The iconic European landmarks listed below will give you plenty of ideas of how to fill a trip to this beautiful city.

-When visiting Brussels, book your entrance tickets and tours before you go.
+Before traveling to Brussels, book your entrance tickets and tours ahead of time.
 Here are some top choices to make your trip enjoyable.

 Top tours and experiences in Brussels